Ο Population: 11.5 million

 Following the path towards the eradication of avoidable blindness in Bolivia, Eyes of the world has promoted several eye disease preventive actions over the years.
 In addition, it has educated the population on basic eye hygiene habits focusing on children at home and in the school.
 Furthermore, Eyes of the world has reached out to community leaders to raise awareness on the people’s Universal Right to Sight.
 Finally, Eyes of the world has promoted and participated in the implementation of ambitious governmental projects regarding the fight against avoidable blindness.
 One example of these projects would be the National Committee for Eye Health.

-Eyes of the world is currently working in several areas all over the country in order to guarantee the Bolivarian people’s access to ophthalmic care paying special attention to women and girls.
+Eyes of the world is currently working in several areas all over the country (also in conjunction with local entities Fundesol, Cáritas Coroico and Fundación Tesai) in order to guarantee the Bolivarian people’s access to ophthalmic care paying special attention to women and girls.
 With this project, Eyes of the world aspires to contribute to overcoming the extreme poverty situation Bolivia is in.
+Working with these partners means that the project's intervention area is being extended, reaching more people and creating sustainable intervention models that can be replicated in environments such as the Amazonian area of La Paz or Santa Cruz.

 Ubaldina was selling food in the street.
 Until cataracts left her without vision.
 She could not see, nor cook, nor be autonomous.
 Our commission in Bolivia was able to treat her through surgery and now she has recovered her sight and is back to her food stall.
 She recently acknowledged one of our collaborators at a great distance and we could record this beautiful document that we want to share with you.
 Discover this story with a happy ending!